 “In rare cases, individuals with disabilities have been denied an organ transplant or placed lower on the recipient list solely due to their disability,” Bacon said.
 “Everyone deserves quality care and resources when it comes to medicine.
 There are already many challenges when waiting for a life-saving transplant, and these individuals should not have to face an unfair barrier like discrimination.”

 The legislation would also prohibit health plans from denying an individual insurance coverage for the transplant based on their disability.
-Under the proposal, if patients in need of a transplant are denied because of their disability, they could file civil action.
+Under the proposal, if patients in need of a transplant are denied because of their disability, they could file a civil action lawsuit.

 “With this legislation, we want to ensure patients who are blind, deaf, autistic, or have other intellectual, developmental, or psychiatric disabilities don’t face discrimination when seeking a medical transplant,” Bacon said.